0xSG/DesktopAutoPilotX/README.md

-# AI Computer Automation System
+# DesktopAutoPilotX | AI Computer Automation System

 A powerful automation system that integrates local Ollama AI for computer vision and reasoning capabilities.
 This system allows automated UI interaction with intelligent decision-making powered by LLaVA for vision tasks and Llama 2 for reasoning.